How to Craft the Perfect Rehearsal Dinner Invitation

 These days every couple has a wedding website.
 It’s an easy and effective way to communicate information about your special day to your guests.

-Many people receiving your rehearsal dinner evite will have questions about the wedding and the reception.
-Instead of trying to include all of this in the evite (or answering the same question 20 times via email) include a link to your wedding website in the evite.
+Many people receiving your rehearsal dinner invitation will have questions about the wedding and the reception.
+Instead of trying to include all of this in the invite (or answering the same question 20 times via email) include a link to your wedding website in the invitation.
 Add a quick note saying that all other information about the wedding and reception, including the registry, is available on the wedding website.

-Creating the perfect rehearsal dinner evite is easier than you think.
+Creating the perfect rehearsal dinner invitation is easier than you think.
 And it’s an efficient and cost-effective way to get an invitation to everyone who needs one.
-Follow these tips and your evite will be perfect!
+Follow these tips!